ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler for short circular genomes.
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

-**Last updates: 11/07/17 version 2.6.1**
+**Last updates: 11/07/17 version 2.6.2**
+- Resolved bugs in the merging of contigs.
+**24/07/17**
 - Reference option will work with more distant genomes.
 **05/07/17**
 - New Reference option available, only been tested on references of the same genus (UPDATED CONFIG FILE!).
 - This reference option will be used to resolve duplicated regions or inverted repeats, the assembly will still be de novo